mk-fg/reliable-discord-client-irc-daemon/README.rst

 Setting up daemon/script to run on OS boot is out of scope of this README - look into doing that via systemd service, init script or something like that.
+But make sure it runs as e.g. "rdircd" user created in snippet above, not as root.

 Setup and actual usage
 ``````````````````````